coltonmilbrandt/gwin-protocol/README.md

 5. Insert contract address of your local Gwin smart contract on ganache (from step 3) into the code for the front-end as described in the front end docs [here](https://github.com/coltonmilbrandt/gwin-app.git).

 6. Copy the private key for Account (1), and use it to 'Import Account' on MetaMask.
+Accounts (1-3) are generally your best choice as Account (0) initially funds the pools and Account (4) updates the price feeds.

 7. Launch front-end with `yarn dev` and connect your MetaMask via Localhost 8545.

+8. Now you can Deposit and Withdraw to pools, go long when ETH/USD is around $900 and sell, short, or go stable when ETH/USD is around $1,100.
+Keep in mind that without market forces at work, it's easy to create interesting scenarios that otherwise wouldn't naturally arise with other traders participating and taking advantage of underweight (high health) pools.
+Read more about this in [the documentation](https://coltonmilbrandt.gitbook.io/gwin/technical-details/how-pools-are-settled).
+Also note that you can create pools as well, read about that [right here](https://coltonmilbrandt.gitbook.io/gwin/technical-details/creating-a-new-market).